 What is the process for preparing a CHMP?

-After the project is registered with Aboriginal Affairs Victoria (AAV), the first step is to do a background study (Desktop Assessment) for the project that looks at the history of the site, its environmental setting, and any Aboriginal Cultural Heritage places that might be located nearby.
+After the project is registered with Aboriginal Victoria (AV), the first step is to do a background study (Desktop Assessment) for the project that looks at the history of the site, its environmental setting, and any Aboriginal Cultural Heritage places that might be located nearby.
 If it is deemed necessary, the CHMP will then move on to the field assessment of the site, which can be taken in two parts; firstly a walking survey (Standard Assessment) is carried out to see if there are any artefacts or features visible on the surface and to identify if there are any areas that have potential for these things to be buried – or to identify if there is no archaeological potential in the property.
 Following on from this, test excavations (Complex Assessment) are carried out to see if there is anything beneath the ground.

-After the assessments have been conducted, the CHMP is written up with all appropriate mapping, GIS data and registration forms also completed, after which it is submitted for approval to either Aboriginal Affairs Victoria or a Registered Aboriginal Party (RAP), depending on where the project is located.
+After the assessments have been conducted, the CHMP is written up with all appropriate mapping, GIS data and registration forms also completed, after which it is submitted for approval to either AV or a Registered Aboriginal Party (RAP), depending on where the project is located.
 The approval body then has a 30 day legislated period to assess the plan, by the end of which they would have approved the plan with no changes, identified minor changes that needed to be made and approved the plan as a result, or rejected the plan.

 My CHMP was rejected, what does that mean for me?

 If you have completed a CHMP that has been assessed and ultimately rejected, you will be provided with a form from the approval body that outlines why it had not been approved and what needs to rectified to see that it is.
 This will require additional work to address the issues raised during the assessment, as well as re-submission of the plan for approval and another 30 day assessment period.
 At Pragmatic Cultural Heritage Services, our aim is to get your CHMP completed and approved as quickly as possible.